 Lehman, Peter, ed.
 Pornography and Culture.
 New Brunswick: Rutgers University Press, 2006.
 José B. Capino, “Asian College Girls and Oriental Men with Bamboo Poles: Reading Asian Pornography.”

 Lico, Gerard.
-Edifice Complex: Power, Myth and Marcos State Architecture.
+Edifice Complex: Power, Myth, and Marcos State Architecture.
 Quezon City: Ateneo de Manila University Press, 2003.
-“The Cultural Center of the Philippines Complex.”
+“The Cultural Center of the Philippines Complex,” with emphasis on the catastrophic construction history of the Manila Film Center.

 ———.
 Pa(ng)labas: Architecture + Cinema – Projection of Filipino Space in Film.
 Manila: National Commission for Culture and the Arts, 2009.

 Lim, Jeanne.
 Tradisyon: Two Screenplays.
-Tubao Book Series of the Davao Writers Guilde.
+Tubao Book Series of the Davao Writers Guild.
 Manila: National Commission for Culture and the Arts, 2009.

 Lim, Jonah Añonuevo.
 Creative Imaging: An Introduction to Film.
 [Dumaguete City]: Jonah Lim, 1998.